lqc/thinkcspy/source/even_more_oop.rst

         #previous method definitions here...

         def after(self, time2):
-            """ Return True if this instance is strictly greater than time2 """ return self.to_seconds() > time2.to_seconds()
+            """ Return True if I am strictly greater than time2 """ return self.to_seconds() > time2.to_seconds()

 This is a great way to code this: if you want to tell if the first time is